BeSu-Solutions/Lebaz-Lernstation/README.md

-# Website Content Management Guide
+# Managing and Updating Lernstation Content

 Welcome to the documentation for the Virtual Learn Station website.
 This guide is designed for non-developers and will walk you through how to update text, images, and videos, as well as how to create new pages.